Skip to main content

 Partially.
 Non-metered endpoints work without an active subscription:

-• Work without subscription: Monitors, events, webhooks, API keys, account management
+• Work without subscription: Reading, updating, and deleting stored monitors, events, webhooks, API keys, and account management

-• Require subscription: Draws, extractions, X API lookups (tweets, users, follower checks) return 402 with no_subscription
+• Require subscription: Creating active monitors, draws, extractions, and X API lookups (tweets, users, follower checks) return 402 with no_subscription

 Subscribe from the dashboard billing page to unlock metered endpoints.
 Access activates immediately after payment.

-1. Get your API key from the dashboard
+2. For account actions, get your API key from the dashboard.

 Supported clients: